 Where Connxess sits

 Connxess sits in the middle ground.
 We are UK based, we keep our structure lean, and we focus on doing the work properly and consistently.
+If you prefer hourly pricing, ad hoc support is typically £35 to £50 per hour, with a minimum booking of five hours.
+Most clients choose a monthly arrangement because it creates a rhythm and removes the stop start feeling.

 What it really costs to keep doing this in house